-14.2 Please note travel insurance can be purchased from us via ba.com or Iberia.com or from our travel insurance partners in the UK, specific European countries, Canada and the USA by clicking the link which appears under the menu option ‘Flights and Holidays/Extras’.
+14.2.
+Please note travel insurance can be purchased from us via ba.com or from our travel insurance partners in the UK, specific European countries, the USA and Canada by clicking the link which appears under the menu option ‘Flights and Holidays/Extras’.

 14.3.
 Depending on your country of residence, insurance is arranged through the following companies:

 14.3.1.
 Residents of the United Kingdom: Europ Assistance S.A incorporated in France acting through its Irish branch EUROP ASSISTANCE S.A., IRISH BRANCH, registered with the Irish Companies Registration Office under No. 907 089, having its registered office at Ground Floor, Central Quay, Block B, Riverside IV, SJRQ, Dublin 2, DO2 RR7, Ireland, is the insurer and the assistance company.